supermassimo/tp2-so/README.md

-# Kernel based on x64BareBones is a basic setup to develop operating systems for the Intel 64 bits architecture.
+# Kernel based on x64BareBones

 The following project is a basic OS based on x64BareBones by RowDaBoat.
 It implements features such as a memory manager, a scheduler and pipes.
 It also has an alternative memory manager, which is a buddy system.